MDShields7/Hosting-React-Zeit/README.md

  -d This is telling it to use debug mode.
 You'll get better error messages in your logs.
 After your deployment is working properly you may choose to disable this.

-### Add an alias for our deployment to use.
+### Step 6: Add an alias for our deployment to use.

-Now lets us set up an alias for our deployments.
+`now` lets us set up an alias for our deployments.
 This will be the domain that we can give out to people.
-On the free tier you will be subdomained to .now.sh
+On the free tier you will be automatically subdomained to .now.sh

 In the package.json we are going to add a new property called "now" and set it to an object with an "alias" property that we want to be our subdomian.
-In this example "bracks-bot-friends"
+In this example "devmountainproject"

 The bottom of our package.json should look more or else like this.
 ```